 There are many resources available to provide emotional and medical support as you parent a child with hydrocephalus.
-Children with developmental problems due to hydrocephalus may be eligible for government-sponsored health care and other support services.
+Children with developmental problems due to hydrocephalus might be eligible for government-sponsored health care and other support services.
 Check with your state or county social services agency.

 Should you be vaccinated against meningitis?

 Ask your doctor if you or your child should receive a vaccine against meningitis, once a common cause of hydrocephalus.
 The Centers for Disease Control and Prevention recommends meningitis vaccination for preteen children and boosters for teenagers.
-It's also recommended for younger children and adults who may be at increased risk of meningitis for any of the following reasons:
+Vaccination is also recommended for younger children and adults who might be at increased risk of meningitis for any of the following reasons:

-Traveling to countries where meningitis is common
+- Traveling to countries where meningitis is common

-Having an immune system disorder called terminal complement deficiency
+- Having an immune system disorder called terminal complement deficiency

-Having a damaged spleen or having had the spleen removed
+- Having a damaged spleen or having had the spleen removed

-Living in a college dormitory
+- Living in a college dormitory

-Joining the military
+- Joining the military

 Preparing for an appointment

-Head size, rate of head growth and overall body growth
+- Head size, rate of head growth and overall body growth

-Muscle strength and tone
+- Muscle strength and tone

-Age-appropriate motor skills
+- Age-appropriate motor skills

-Sensory abilities — vision, hearing and touch
+- Sensory abilities — vision, hearing and touch

 Questions you should be prepared to answer during regular checkups might include the following:

-What concerns do you have about your child's growth or development?
+- What concerns do you have about your child's growth or development?

-How well does he or she eat?
+- How well does he or she eat?

-How does your child respond to touch?
+- How does your child respond to touch?

-Is your child reaching certain milestones in development, such as rolling over, pushing up, sitting up, crawling, walking or speaking?
+- Is your child reaching certain milestones in development, such as rolling over, pushing up, sitting up, crawling, walking or speaking?

 Preparing for other doctor visits

 If you're seeing a doctor because of the recent onset of symptoms, you'll likely start by seeing your primary care doctor or your child's pediatrician.
-After an initial evaluation, your doctor may refer you to a doctor who specializes in the diagnosis and treatment of conditions that affect the brain and nervous system (neurologist).
+After an initial evaluation, your doctor might refer you to a doctor who specializes in the diagnosis and treatment of conditions that affect the brain and nervous system (neurologist).

 Be prepared to answer the following questions about your symptoms or on your child's behalf:

-What signs or symptoms have you noticed?
+- What signs or symptoms have you noticed?
 When did they begin?

-Have these signs or symptoms changed over time?
+- Have these signs or symptoms changed over time?

-Do these signs or symptoms include nausea or vomiting?
+- Do these signs or symptoms include nausea or vomiting?

-Have you or your child had any vision problems?
+- Have you or your child had any vision problems?

-Have you or your child had a headache or fever?
+- Have you or your child had a headache or fever?